phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 Also handy: `seq -w` pads with zeroes so all numbers are same length, see this example: `seq -w 7 11`

-You also `wget` a series of files with predictable, numeric IDs.
+You can also `wget` a series of files with predictable, numeric IDs.
 For instance, to download a hundred images with formulaic filenames 0001.jpeg to 0100.jpeg from a website:

 ```sh
 wget https://example.com/0$(seq -w 1 100).jpeg